-Although lockdown/quarantine/confinement means that we are limited in the places we can go and the people we can talk with in real life, we are not isolated.
-We connect with other people in virtual space.
+Although lockdown/quarantine/confinement meant that we were limited in the places we can go and the people we can talk with in real life, we were not isolated.
+We found ways to connect with other people in virtual space.

-In our shared imagination we can have access to the farthest corners of the web-connected world.
-The world becomes a place of collective dreaming.
+In our shared imagination we could have access to the farthest corners of the web-connected world.
+The world, surprisingly, became a place of collective dreaming.

 Collecting, Connecting, Active thinking

-Times Shifters engage in collecting – sending their senses out into the world to gather everyday information from as many corners of life as they can find.
+Times Shifters engaged in collecting – sending their senses out into the world to gather everyday information from as many corners of life as they can find.
 They connected with others on a weekly basis who were doing the same thing.
-This was a process of active thinking is then turned into the primary resource for your creativity.
+This was a process of active thinking then became a primary resource for their creativity.

-It is important that Times Shifting leaves a trace, not only because focus on a creative goal is highly satisfying, but also because history is moving on at pace and we feel that it is important to capture and celebrate our creative responses to the historical moment.
+It was important that Times Shifting leave a trace, not only because focus on a creative goal is highly satisfying, but also because history is moving on at pace and it is important to capture and celebrate creative responses to the historical moment.

 Copies are available for £5 plus postage and packing by contacting us here.
 It’s not the same as holding a book in your hand, but you can read the stories here.